bibas06/Walmart-Sales-Prediction/README.md

 # Retail Sales Prediction

 This repository contains Jupyter Notebooks and resources for predicting retail sales using machine learning techniques.
-The goal is to analyze historical sales data and build models that can forecast future sales for retail businesses.
+The goal is to analyze historical sales data and build models that can forecast future sales accurately.

 ## Features